syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 * Next column - Columns are stretched with control width at load time.
 When resize the column the current column width is updated based on stretching columns in control width.
 * Fixed Columns - Column are rendered with given width value at load time.
 Only the current column width is changed while resizing the column.

-The following code snippet explains how to set column resize mode in tree grid.
+The following code snippet explains how to set column resize mode in TreeGrid,

 {% highlight CSHTML %}